groupoid/henk.ex/README.md

 [![Gitter Chat](https://img.shields.io/gitter/room/badges/shields.svg)](https://gitter.im/groupoid/om)

    An intermediate Om language is based on Henk languages described first by Erik Meijer and Simon Peyton Jones in 1997.
-Later on in 2015 a new impementation of the ideas in Haskell appeared, called Morte.
+Later on in 2015 a new implementation of the ideas in Haskell appeared, called Morte.
 It used Boehm-Berarducci encoding of recursive data types into non-recursive terms.
    Morte has constants, variables, and kinds, is based only on *pi*, *lambda* and *apply* constructions, one axiom and four deduction rules.
 The Om language resembles Henk and Morte both in design